-Suffice to say the reasons to NOT enter into the BTL strategy has begun to grow and grow through the years.
+Suffice to say the reasons to NOT enter into the BTL strategy have begun to grow and grow through the years.

-As property prices have been increasing, yields have been reducing and now average rental yield just 3.53%.
+As property prices have been increasing, yields have been reducing, and now the average rental yield is just 3.53%.

 In addition, tax rules have become less favourable for those who own property in their own name rather than through a limited company.